Social media has too many things to offer to brands and users. That’s why if you want your audience to reciprocate, you need to mention it explicitly.

 Deadpool makes great social media content, thanks to the strong personality of the main character.

 For the release of the Deadpool DVD, the company launched a multi-channel social media blitz that capitalized on Deadpool’s blunt and inappropriate humor.
 That worked perfectly for a social media campaign.

-Rather than using a traditional call to action, Deadpool stays on brand and brings attention to the release with the Deadpool hashtag, and a vaguely inappropriate joke that gets your attention.
+Rather than using a traditional call-to-action, Deadpool stays on brand and brings attention to the release with the Deadpool hashtag and a vaguely inappropriate joke that gets your attention.

-Developing a strong, cheeky online voice can help you choose unique calls to action that can slip under the radar while still driving engagement.
+Developing a strong, cheeky online voice can help you choose unique calls-to-action that can slip under the radar while still driving engagement.

-Netflix has a great social media strategy.
-They bank on their free trial and the simplistic design when it comes to their landing page.
-But they’re masters at the conversational side of things.
+Netflix has a stellar social media strategy.
+They bank on their free trial and the simplistic design for their landing page.
+But they are quite innovative in aspects of conversational promotion.

 If you’re a fan of Stranger Things, you likely saw the Twitter campaign by Eggo Waffles, connecting them to the release of Stranger Things.